Apollo Investment (AINV) CEO Howard Widra on Q1 2022 Results - Earnings Call Transcript

 Operator

-I will now turn the call over to Ms. Elizabeth Besen, Investor Relations Manager for Apollo Investment Corporation.
+I’ll now turn the call over to Elizabeth Besen, Investor Relations Manager for Apollo Investment Corporation.

 Elizabeth Besen